Mohd Lutfi Zaim Abdul Khalid

-Mohd Lutfi Zaim Abdul Khalid (born 3 October 1989) is a former Malaysian male badminton player.
+Mohd Lutfi Zaim Abdul Khalid (born 3 October 1989) is a Malaysian badminton player.
 In 2007, he reached the final round of the Asian Junior Championships in the boys' doubles event and won the silver medal after being defeated by the Chinese pair.
 In 2008, he won the mixed doubles title at the Malaysia International tournament partnered with Lim Yin Loo.
 In 2013, he competed at the Summer Universiade in Kazan, Russia.
 He is currently the Malaysian national junior under-18 boys' doubles coach.